YuGuangWang/HaarPool/README.md

 ## Training and Evaluation

 To train and test the model(s) in the paper, run the following command.
-We provide the codes for PAN on three benchmarks in Table 1 and the new dataset PointPattern.
-The dataset will be downloaded and preprocessed before training.
-All the experiments were performed using [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric) and run on a server with Intel(R) Core(TM) i9-9820X CPU 3.30GHz, NVIDIA GeForce RTX 2080 Ti and NVIDIA TITAN V GV100.
+We provide the codes for HaarPool on five graph classification benchmarks in Table 1.
+The dataset will be automatically downloaded and preprocessed before training.
+All the experiments were performed using [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric) and run on a server with Intel(R) Core(TM) i9-9820X CPU 3.30GHz, NVIDIA GeForce RTX 2080 Ti.

-PAN on Graph classification benchmark datasets; dataname to be replaced by PROTEINS, PROTEINS_full, NCI1, AIDS, Mutagenicity
+HaarPool on Graph classification benchmark datasets; dataname to be replaced by PROTEINS, PROTEINS_full, NCI1, AIDS, Mutagenicity
 ```
 python pan_benchmark.py --dataname --L 3 --runs 10
 ```